HOME

 CONTACT US

-RECOMMENDED LINKS
+RELATED LINKS

 Hospice Care

-Hospice is a special healthcare option for patients and families who are faced with a terminal illness.
-South Coast Hospice provides comfort care when aggressive treatment is no longer the patient’s choice.
-Care takes place in the patient’s home, Nursing Home, Foster Care Home, Assisted Living, Residential Care or Intermediate Care Facility.
-Hospice and Palliative Care Serves patients of all ages.
-South Coast Hospice views the patient, family and disease process from a holistic perspective.
-We address the physical, emotional, practical and spiritual needs of each patient and family member.
+families who are faced with a terminal illness.
+South Coast Hospice provides palliative (comfort) care when curative treatment is no longer the patient’s choice.
+Care takes place in the patient’s home or a home-like setting a Nursing Home, Foster Care, Assisted Living, Residential Care or Intermediate Care Facility and serves patients of all ages.
+South Coast Hospice views the patient, family and disease process from a holistic perspective addressing the physical, emotional, practical and spiritual needs of each patient and family.
 Our belief is that quality of life is as important as length of life.

-At South Coast Hospice, we offer:
+At South Coast Hospice, We offer: Return to Top

 • An Extension of the patient’s primary care physician to maintain patient comfort.